-Textbooks: Books may be purchased at the EFSC Bookstore.
-Book costs average approximately $350 per session.
+Textbooks: Book costs average approximately $350 per session.

 The Intensive English Program is authorized to issue the I-20 form required to obtain an F-1 student visa for full-time intensive English study.
 The program manager will coordinate this process with you as part of your application process for the Intensive English Program.